RDS-1: Description

 Mikhail Pervukhin served as the chairman of the commission in charge of the RDS-1 testing.
+Igor Kurchatov and Yulii Khariton are in charge of weapons development.
+Security chief Lavrentiy Beria supervised the test.

-Five RDS-1 weapons were completed as a pilot series by March 1950 with a serial production of the weapon that began in December 1951.
+Five RDS-1 weapons were completed as a pilot series by March 1950 with serial production of the weapon beginning in December 1951.

 Detection by the West

 Some United States Air Force WB-29 weather reconnaissance aircraft were fitted with special filters to collect atmospheric radioactive debris.
 On 3 September 1949, the Air Force Office of Atomic Energy had a WB-29 fly from Misawa Air Base in Japan to Eielson Air Force Base in Alaska.
 The plane collected some debris during this flight.
 This data was then cross-checked with data from later flights, and it was determined that the Soviet Union had effectively tested a nuclear weapon.

 Response in the West

 The test surprised the Western powers.
 American intelligence had estimated that the Soviets would not produce an atomic weapon until 1953, while the British did not expect it until 1954.
 When the nuclear fission products from the test were detected by the U.S. Air Force, the United States began to follow the trail of the nuclear fallout debris.
 President Harry S. Truman notified the world of the situation on 23 September 1949: "We have evidence that within recent weeks an atomic explosion occurred in the U.S.S.R."
-Truman's statement likely in turn surprised the Soviets, who had hoped to keep the test a secret to avoid encouraging the Americans to increase their atomic programs, and did not know that the United States had built a test-detection system using the WB-29 Superfortress.
-The announcement was a turning point in the Cold War, that had just begun.
+Truman's statement likely in turn surprised the Soviets, who had hoped to keep the test a secret to avoid encouraging the Americans to increase their atomic programs, and did not know that the United States had built a test-detection system using the WB-29.
+The announcement was a turning point in the Cold War, that had just begun, and marked the beginning of the nuclear arms race.
 Once the Soviet Union was confirmed to be in possession of the atomic bomb, pressure mounted to develop the first hydrogen bomb.
+Truman was informed of the possibility of such a weapon thirteen days later, on 6 October 1949.